 Schefflera plants, also commonly known as Umbrella Plants due to the shape of their leaves, are a definite favourite of ours.
 They are fairly painless to look after but propagating them can be a little bit of a challenge so it’s important to know exactly what the process is as well as what things to look out for.

-In this post we’ll guide you through the complete Schefflera propagation process; the various ways you can propagate your Schefflera as well as the dos and don’ts, what tools/equipment you’ll need and lastly things to look out for to ensure a successful propagation.
+In this post we’ll guide you through the complete process; the various methods you can use as well as the dos and don’ts, what tools/equipment you’ll need and lastly things to look out for to ensure a successful propagation.

 Why might you want or need to propagate your Schefflera plant?

-There are several reasons why you might choose to propagate your Schefflera.
+There are several reasons why you might choose to propagate your plant.
 Firstly, they don’t always grow how we want them to!
 They sometimes grow sideways, too leggy or even too tall and end up hitting the ceiling.
-Pruning is the best way to keep your Schefflera in the desired shape but instead of just throwing away those incredible cuttings, why not propagate them and create new plants.
+Pruning is the best way to keep your plant in the desired shape but instead of just throwing away those incredible cuttings, why not use them to create new plants.

 You may also need to propagate your Schefflera out of necessity if you find that it’s starting to die.
-We recommend trying to diagnose the issue and fixing it first but if things keep getting worse you might need to propagate it to save part of the plant.
-If this is the case, you need to make sure that you are propagating part of the plant that is healthy.
-Any issues will transfer onto your cutting and lead to an unsuccessful propagation.
+If you spot issues such as yellow leaves, brown leaves, a drooping plant or if it’s starting to lose leaves, these suggest that your plant is starting to suffer.
+We recommend trying to diagnose the issue and fixing it first but if things keep getting worse you might need to take cuttings to save part of the plant.
+If this is the case, you need to make sure that you are using a part of the plant that is healthy.

-And lastly, our favourite reason to propagate Scheffleras; get free plants!
-Propagating is the best way to multiply the number of plants in your home without actually having to spend any more money.
-Schefflera cuttings also make great gifts for friends and family if you already have enough plants.
+And lastly, our favourite reason; get free plants!
+This is the best way to multiply the number of plants in your home without actually having to spend any more and you can even give cuttings as presents.
+So the list is endless…

 Tools/ equipment you will need to propagate a Schefflera plant

-Let’s start this guide with the easiest part.
-It’s important you have all the right things before taking the first Schefflera cutting!
+It’s important you have all the right things before you get started.

 Healthy and mature Schefflera plant